-SWOT Inte ernal External Opportunities Program improvements (with new team members) Clarifying RREs, DMR's Action Teams Endowment becoming more possible Employer network is activating NICRA is within reach Procurement coalition could be helpful Expose our trainees to new cultures/ideas Curriculum "App" project (replication doesn't have to be expansion) More cross-enterprise/cross-program training, sharing, learning, working etc. Desire for more community service within personal development Potential for leveraging our model in support of democracy and citizenship Deeper, better DEI learning and equitable staffing (especially at leadership level) Add diverse board members Employers and organizations need TA on HR and grant management New partnerships Bigger voice than ever More coalition building Opioid settlement money IRA Bigger employers coming and wanting to engage/plus backfilling Deeper and expanded community engagement Building relationships in new counties Influencing policy discussions (multiple congressional testimonies and national news pieces) Contributing to research/ partnering with universities Expanded partnership with unions New WRAPS partners Bigger and better community trainings Continuation of genuine relationships with majority-minority organizations Threats More scrutiny; "we're under a microscope" Culture change ACT Now could be its own organization Old partners feeling we've forgotten them Voluminous requests for sub-grants and sponsorships: "Hey, Coalfield has money for that" Staying relatable with mission hires and community members Internal OM affecting different parts of the organization differently Still not as financially self-sustaining as we'd like to be Feedback loops and problem solving will slow down as we grow Succession plan is approved by board; actual process is always a "tricky" moment for organizations, especially with founder Burnout Different Congress Potential for different federal administration in 2024 (less funding for sure) Drowning in bureaucracy with federal grants rules and regulations So many want to partner with uswhich opportunities do we take and which do we turn down?
+SWOT Internal External Opportunities (with new team members) share members) • Clarifying RREs, DMR's work Action Teams • Endowment becoming more possible with development activating • NICRA is within reach • Procurement coalition could be helpful • Expose our trainees to new cultures/ideas • Curriculum "App" staff project (replication doesn't have to be re cross-enterprise/ss-program training, cing, learning, king etc. ire for more immunity service tin personal elopment ential for leveraging model in support of mocracy and tenship eper, better DEI ming and equitable fing (especially at dership level) I diverse board mbers Employers and organizations need TA on HR and grant management New partnerships Bigger voice than ever More coalition building Opioid settlement money IRA Bigger employers coming and wanting to engage/plus backfilling Deeper and expanded community engagement Building relationships in new counties Influencing policy discussions (multiple congressional testimonies and national news pieces) Contributing to research/ partnering with universities Expanded partnership with unions New WRAPS partners Bigger and better community trainings Continuation of genuine relationships with majority-minority organizations Threats under a microscope" Culture change ACT Now could be its own organization Old partners feeling we've forgotten them Voluminous requests for sub-grants and sponsorships: "Hey, Coalfield has money for self-weight organization statement of the self-weight organization organization slow approach to the self-weight organization or not as financially -sustaining as we'd to be dback loops and olem solving will v down as we grow cession plan is roved by board; all process is always ricky" moment for anizations, especially a founder hout Different Congress Potential for different federal administration in 2024 (less funding for sure) Drowning in bureaucracy with federal grants rules and regulations So many want to partner with uswhich opportunities do we take and which do we turn down?
 Funders think we're flush with cash"Surely Coalfield has enough money now" Continued polarization and politicization (finding and keeping our voice/caught between worldswhat connects locally does not connect nationally and vice versa) Misinformation divides and confuses folks Extremism is growing Potential gentrification of Appalachia